University and Purchasing Policies and Guidelines

 Competitive bidding and the completion of a Purchasing Checklist and Bid Summary Form are required when a single transaction a) commits funds at $5,000 or greater using a non Pre-Qualified Supplier, or commits $150,000 or greater using a Pre-Qualified Supplier; with any university payment vehicle.
 The checklist must also be completed any time a consultant or sole/single source is being used.
 Adequate rationale must be provided for non-Competitive source selections.
 Evidence of price/cost analysis (determination of price reasonableness) must be included to meet audit requirements.
 All checklists must be complete, accurate and adequate.

 Taxes: As a non-profit educational institution, Loyola University Chicago is exempt under Subtitle D of the Internal Revenue Code, Miscellaneous Excise Taxes, 26 U.S.C.
-4041 (26 CFR parts 40 through 299) from Federal Excise Tax and from payment of the Illinois Sales and Use Tax (exemption No. E9989-4408-06) on all transactions directly related to University operations.
+4041 (26 CFR parts 40 through 299) from Federal Excise Tax and from payment of the Illinois Sales and Use Tax (exemption No. E9989-4408-07) on all transactions directly related to University operations.
 University Procurement Cards have the University’s Illinois tax exemption number embossed on the front side of the card.
 Suppliers who insist on having an Illinois Department of Revenue Tax Exemption Certificate should be directed to contact the Loyola Purchasing Department at (312)915-8780.
 Sales tax exemption status may, or may not, be applicable for purchases in other states.
+Procurement Services can ascertain if there is an exemption available in other states.

 Employees who pay sales and use tax when making purchases external to the Loyola purchasing systems (e.g. personal funds) may not be reimbursed for sales tax, if paid.